Pkwiatkowski-ssj/FortuneCookieGenerator/README.md

 1. Fork this repo
 2. Add your fortune to the `fortunes[]` array in `FortuneCookie.java`

-"Today’s code is tomorrow’s cookie wisdom." – Kilo
+"Today’s code is tomorrow’s wisdom." – Kilo

 License
 MIT – feel free to use and improve!